JetSeaAI/simrad_halo20_radar/README.md

 ## Node

-The 'halo_radar' package provides a C++ node.
+The 'halo_radar' package provides several C++ node.
 This node handles the communication with the radar device and publishes the radar data to the relevant topics.

+- `halo_radar`: Provides a interface the radar to communication  with the radar

 ```bash
 ros2 run halo_radar halo_radar